offen/docker-volume-backup/README.md

 # AWS_ENDPOINT_INSECURE="true"

-# In addition, you can also backup files to any WebDAV server.
+# You can also backup files to any WebDAV server:

 # The URL of the remote WebDAV server

 # WEBDAV_URL="https://webdav.example.com"

 # The Directory to place the backups to on the WebDAV server.
-# If the path is not present on the server it will be created!
+# If the path is not present on the server it will be created.

 # WEBDAV_PATH="/my/directory/"